Thirilian/xournal-patch/README.md

 ________________________________________________________________________________________________________
 - <img width="150" height="26" alt="image" src="https://github.com/user-attachments/assets/ca03117f-9162-4569-8b84-0ad4e7b2efd8" />

-if three moved objects are equidistanton an axis and are at least partially at the same position on an axis, pink double arrows will apear to signify an equidistant snaping.
+if three moved objects are equidistant on an axis and are at least partially at the same position on an axis, pink double arrows will apear to signify an equidistant snaping.

 <img width="922" height="287" alt="image" src="https://github.com/user-attachments/assets/90144d9f-d9a1-443e-9461-b3a4320744e3" />